Facebook rebrands as 'Meta' in new focus on metaverse | DW | 28.10.2021

 "From now on, we're going to be metaverse first, not Facebook first," CEO Mark Zuckerberg said Thursday.

-A week after teasing the news of the name change, Zuckerberg made the announcement on Thursday at Facebook Connect, the company's annual in-house virtual reality conference.
+A week after teasing the news of the name change, Zuckerberg made the announcement on Thursday in a keynote address at Facebook Connect, the company's annual in-house virtual reality conference.
 The 37-year-old founder has spent much of the past year talking up this pivot.
 He has said he expects people will one day know Facebook as a "metaverse company" more than a social network.

 Zuckerberg describes the metaverse, which he sees as the next generation of the internet, as a virtual environment that will allow people to be present with each other in digital spaces.